adabyc/meetupapp/readme.md

 ## Database
 To remove dependency on local machine setup, Docker Postgres DB is used.
 Version 16.1 (ref: https://hub.docker.com/_/postgres)

+Note: there is no DB migration component (such as flyway) added, hence default table has to be created (`scripts/pg.sql`)

 ## docker pg setup:
 ```docker pull postgres:16.1```